cornishcoder1/pp5-backend-DRF-the-winding-path/README.md

 - Cloudinary - Storage of image files
 - Github - Repository with Git version control
 - GitPod - IDE used for development
-- Heroku - Platform for DRF
+- Heroku - Hosting of DRF database (until November 2022)
+- ElephantSQL - Hosting of DRF database (from November 2022)

 ## Services